 Donating

 We welcome financial donations that will allow us to fund initiatives beyond the scope of our grant project.
 If you wish to support us personally, please donate below.
-If you are an organisation and/or would like to discuss a particular programme of work to support or sponsor, please contact Paul.
+If you are an organisation and/or would like to discuss a particular programme of work to support or sponsor, please contact Peter.

 Join our mailing list